spiffdev/help-pages/pages/05.order-routing/docs.md

 #### Illustration

-* Colors: The list of selected colors
+* Colors: The list of hex codes of the selected colors
 * Image: The name of the selected illustration variant

+#### Material

+* Material: The name of the selected material variant

 #### Picture

-* Image: The URL of the selected image
+* Image: The name of the selected image variant

 #### Question